santino-research/spell/README.md

 - `sales_analysis.json` — Filter and aggregate sales data
 - `statistics.json` — Calculate mean
 - `temperature_conversion.json` — Batch data transformation

-## Why SPELL?

-Programming languages are abstractions designed for authors.
-Traditional languages are designed for human authors who think sequentially and track state mentally.

-LLMs are different.
-They generate through pattern completion, not sequential reasoning.
-SPELL is an abstraction designed for this mechanism.

 ## Contact